cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Amped Raptor

-Equivalent cards to Amped Raptor (red, cascade effect):
+Equivalent cards to Amped Raptor (red creatures with cascade):

 Results: